HrishikeshP-01/DBFundamentals_Concepts/README.md

 - Responsible for database design & architecture
 - Create storage structures – tables & relationships
 3. Application developers – build apps that interact with the DB
+4. End users – There are 4 different types of users:
+- *Sophisticated* – someone who is very familiar with the DB & knows the query language
+- *Parametric* – Not so familiar with technical knowledge of the DB & relies on UI
+- *Casual*  - infrequently accesses the DB, could be a contractor
+- *Standalone* – people using a personal DB